Skip to main content

 As a Senior Lecturer in the School of Engineering and the Environment at Kingston University, I have a pedagogical focus on problem based learning and professionalism.
 I teach a wide range of subjects to students on foundation courses in all routes of Engineering Foundation Year (level 3), Construction Management, Civil Engineering, Building Surveying and Civil Engineering Degree Apprenticeship.
 Primarily I now teach Engineering Mathematics, Project Management, Building Materials, Structural Mechanics, Transport Planning, CDM, Health & Safety, BIM and Geotechnics.
 I am module leader for FX3005 Engineering.

-Externally I am an External Examiner for BSc (hons) Construction Management and BSc (Hons) Design and Construction Management at the University of Greenwich (2018 - 2022).
+Externally I was an External Examiner for BSc (hons) Construction Management and BSc (Hons) Design and Construction Management at the University of Greenwich (2018 - 2022).
+I am now External Examiner for MSc Building Surveying at UCEM (2022 - 2026)

 Back in 2006, Maia Ibsen (Civil Engineering, Construction & Surveying) and I secured a widening participation grant to set up a cross faculty Academic Skills Centre for construction students in both Civil Engineering and Surveying.
 The centre was staffed by students trained to help their peers in all aspects of Academic Skills.
 The centre ran until 2011 when it merged with other centres to form SEC Academic Success Centre.